 Therapy has a certain stigma tied to it that I’ve never understood.
 Society has made us feel shame for wanting to better ourselves or heal ourselves when in reality it can only make us better people.
 Here’s the deal: mental illnesses exist, and there is no shame in admitting you have one, but here’s something else: you don’t HAVE to suffer with a mental illness to sign up for therapy.
 Anyone can go and at any time.
+This is why you should consider therapy.

 You can use therapy for help with trauma, bereavement and so much more.
 That’s the thing, it’s on your terms.
 You don’t have to answer any questions you don’t want to, or talk about difficult things until you’re ready to.
 I 100% recommend signing up for therapy even just to try it because you could uncover things you didn’t even realise were bothering you, or affecting your mental health.